1989 European Parliament election in Portugal

 An election of MEP representing Portugal constituency for the 1989-1994 term of the European Parliament was held on 18 June 1989.
 It was part of the wider 1989 European election.

-The Social Democratic Party (PSD) won the elections with almost 33 percent of the votes, but lost much ground compared with 1987.
+The Social Democratic Party (PSD) won the elections with almost 33 percent of the votes, but lost a lot of ground compared with 1987.
 Although the country was experiencing a significant economic growth at that time, the PSD saw the gap between them and the Socialists narrow to around 4 percentage points.
 On the other hand, the Socialist Party (PS), although failing to topple the PSD as the largest party, performed quite well gaining more than 6% of the votes and polling above 28 percent, compared with the 22 percent in 1987.
-They also gained 2 MEP, while the PSD lost one.
+They also gained 2 MEPs, while the PSD lost one.

-The Democratic Unity Coalition (CDU), also performed very well, winning 14 percent and becoming the third political force.
+The Democratic Unity Coalition (CDU) also performed very well, winning 14 percent and becoming the third political force.
 The Communist/Green alliance was also able to win one more MEP than in 1987.
-The CDS saw its share of vote drop a bit, to also 14 percent and was surpassed by CDU, as it fell to fourth place.
+CDS saw its share of vote drop a bit, to also 14 percent, and was surpassed by CDU, falling to fourth place.

 Turnout fell dramatically in these election, with just 51 percent of voters casting a ballot.